agents-flex/agents-flex/docs/core/document.md

 # Document

-In Agents-Flex, a Document is a document object with vector data.
+In Agents-Flex, `Document` is a document object with vector data.
 It is defined as follows:

 ```java
 public class Document extends VectorData {